Why Don't You Write Me

-Why Don’t You Write Me is a rolling six-month project from the UoE Chaplaincy.
-It’s for the UoE community, and for your own communities and families, to help connect us to ourselves and each other during this time.
+Why Don’t You Write Me is for the UoE community, and for your own communities and families in Edinburgh and beyond, to help connect us to ourselves and each other.
 Here’s what it looks like.

 1. A monthly parcel in the post, containing five beautiful postcards and notecards.
 From botanical prints, to William Morris, to doodles from our own ThinSilence (Geoffrey Baines), the project also highlights Scottish artists like Angie Lewin, Jennifer Thomson, and Catherine Forshall, including artwork reproduced especially for this project.

 Then it’s simple – write to someone, and put it in the post.
 There’s only one rule: send one of your postcards, each month, to someone who’s a UoE member or lives in Edinburgh.
 That could be your friend in another accommodation block, a member of staff in your department, or a colleague to say thank you for a job well done.
 Keep track of where you send your cards, whether in the UK or internationally, and let us know, for the map on our webpage.

 2. Each month, we hold a Why Don’t You Write Me workshop.
 We share stories of connection, community, and their challenges, and explore practices of embodied writing, compassion, and mindful doodling.
 These alternate online / in-person in the Chaplaincy month-by-month, so that members across campus and studying abroad all have a chance to join.

 3. Finally, there are some things that are better written than typed, better posted than emailed.
 If you feel like you have something to say, and no-one obvious to say it to, you can write to us, using your cards, and we will write back.

 As Simon and Garfunkel sang, ‘a letter would brighten my loneliest evening’.